johanneslumpe/redux-history-transitions/README.md

 }
 ```

-Now every time you dispatch your `login` action, a transition to `/logged-in` will happen automatically.
-Of course `query` and `params` are optional.
+Now every time you dispatch your `login` action, a transition to `/logged-in/SOMEUSERID` will happen automatically.
+Of course `query` and `state` are optional.
 They are just here to show a complete example.

 ## API

 coming soon

 ## Example